 This is the best choice for families, especially those with young children.
 You’ll ride around the park on the Africa Tram and personalize your experience with one of several guided walks.

-For ages 21 and up.
-This safari includes hikes that might be a little much for young ones, along with some topics that are suitable for older age groups (one Valentine’s Day topic covers the mating habits of the animals).
+For ages 21 and up, this safari includes hikes that might be a little much for young ones, along with some topics suitable for older age groups.
 You’ll also get more personal encounters with the animal ambassadors.

-For ages 5 and up, this Safari focuses on educating your troop about the animals in the park through guided walks, activities, and crafts in addition to the standard Roar and Snore Amenities.
+For ages 5 and up, this Safari focuses on educating your troop about the park’s animals through guided walks, activities, and crafts, in addition to the standard Roar and Snore Amenities.

 This safari for children is a field trip kids won’t soon forget.
 Your class will get a hands-on lesson about animals and current preservation efforts in the wild.
 It’s an excellent way for children to have a ton of fun while continuing to learn outside the classroom.
 Grades 3 through 12.